Gibraltar Football League

 The Gibraltar Football League is the only senior tier of association football in Gibraltar, founded in 2019 as the Gibraltar National League after a merger of the Gibraltar Premier Division, which served as the top division of football on the Rock since 1905, and the Gibraltar Second Division, which had existed since 1909.
 It was announced in August 2019 by the Gibraltar Football Association.
-The league is supported by the Gibraltar Intermediate League for U23 sides and Hound Dogs.
+The league is supported by the Gibraltar Intermediate League for U23 sides.

 Format

 Rumours of the new league began in 2018, when the Gibraltar FA announced plans for a single tier format in its league constitution for the 2018–19 Gibraltar Premier Division.
 On 1 August 2019, the GFA confirmed details of the restructure of domestic football in Gibraltar, and the format of the new 16 team league.
 After 4 teams left the league, the remaining 12 teams are to follow the same league format.
-Teams will play one round of games as a single league, before splitting into two groups: the Championship Group contested by the top 6 sides, and the Challenge Group between the bottom 6 sides.
+For the first 4 editions of the competition, teams played one round of games as a single league, before splitting into two groups: the Championship Group contested by the top 6 sides, and the Challenge Group between the bottom 6 sides.
 The winners of the Challenge Group will receive the GFA Challenge Trophy and receive a bye to the second round of the next season's Rock Cup.
 Hound Dogs, who participated in the final season of the Gibraltar Second Division, were granted special dispensation to compete in the Gibraltar Intermediate League.

 The first season of the Gibraltar National League had no champion, as the season was declared null and void by the Gibraltar FA as a result of the COVID-19 pandemic.

 In 2021, the Gibraltar FA announced that every game of the 2021–22 Gibraltar National League season would be streamed online through a broadcasting deal with Footters.

 In July 2022, the league rebranded as the Gibraltar Football League, with a new identity and logo.
+The following year saw a change of format for the league.
+Instead of a single round-robin before the league split, the league instead returned to a double round robin format, with each team playing each other twice.
+At the end of the regular season, only the top 6 progressed to the next stage, entering the GFL Championship Group to decide the champion.

 Teams

-Of the 17 teams that formed the initial league, 3 founder teams withdrew before the inaugural season started: Gibraltar Phoenix, Gibraltar United, and Leo.
+Of the 17 teams that formed the initial league, three founder teams withdrew before the inaugural season started: Gibraltar Phoenix, Gibraltar United, and Leo.
 Additionally, Olympique 13 were expelled from the league after forfeiting the first two matches of the 2019-20 season.
-Hound Dogs, while a founding member, opted not to join the National League, instead competing in the Gibraltar Intermediate League for financial reasons.
+Hound Dogs, while a founding member, opted not to join the National League, instead competing in the Gibraltar Intermediate League for financial reasons until joining the league in 2025.
 In December 2020, Boca Gibraltar were also expelled from the league.
-As such, the following 11 teams currently contest the competition.
+FCB Magpies merged with youth side Calpe City in 2025, forming a new club, Calpe City Magpies.
+As such, the following 12 teams currently contest the competition.